wichmann-lab/teamproject-photography/README.md

 ## 🌅Features

-* The special thing about our plugin is that you can select several images at once and import, export and edit them.
+* The special thing about our Plug-in is that you can select several images at once and import, export and edit them.
 * exports selected images in a matrix-modification format
 * processes the images using all possible combinations e.g. <code> Contrast = [10,20], Saturation = [30,40]</code><br>
 the following combinations will be applied on your selected photos: <br>